by Naomi Luhde-Thompson, Friends of the Earth England Wales and Northern Ireland

 Energy production in the UK

 A dash for gas-fired power stations was supported by the UK Government a while ago.
 Opencast coal mining is still being applied for, and applications for shale gas, coal bed methane, and even underground coal gasification are all being encouraged by the current framework in England, although Scotland and Wales have both passed moratoriums on fracking.
 Public opposition to fracking is on the rise, particularly in places where proposals have come forward.
 In places like Balcombe, Sussex, the threat of fracking has kick-started a campaign for locally-owned solar energy instead.
-In early 2015, solar powered the equivalent of 2 million homes in Britain, and renewable energy generation was at record levels in 2014.
 Electricity generation from renewable sources increased 30 percent between 2012 and 2013, up to 13.9 percent of gross electricity consumption.
+In 2016, solar made up 3.4% of the energy supply in the UK.

 Lights going out?